intel-unesp-mcp/infieri2019-session1/README.md

 LOOP END
 ```

-The new vector instruction set AVX-512 provides support for indirection called confliction detection,
-now perform the same compilation but using -xhost that set up the compiler to use the highest vector instruction
-set available, in this case AVX 512
+The new vector instruction set AVX-512, available on the new Xeon Phi KNL, provides support for indirection called Confliction Detection.
+Now perform the same compilation but using -xhost which sets up the compiler to use the highest vector instruction set available, in this case AVX-512:

 ```
 [phi04]$ icc vect.c -o vectAVX512 -O3 -qopt-report5 -xhost
 ```

-Now the loop on function hist was vectorized using AVX512.
+Now the loop on function hist was vectorized using AVX-512.

-Try to run this code on **phi02** and note that it is not possible due to lack of 512 instruction set implemented on VPU.
+Try to run this code on **phi02** and note that it is not possible due to the lack of the AVX-512 instruction set on the VPU of Xeon Phi first generation.

-**2.2.8**  When MCDRAM is setup in flat mode a unit of 16 GB with high bandwidth is exposed as independent NUMA nodes.
+**2.2.8**  When the MCDRAM is setup in flat mode a unit of 16 GB with high bandwidth is exposed as independent NUMA nodes.

-In order to explore the MCDRAM the developer can use a library called Memkind, that provides an interface to allocate memory on the MCDRAM, or can enforce the execution of application to the NUMA node attached to the MCDRAM.
+In order to explore the MCDRAM available in the Xeon Phi KNL, the developer can use a library known as `Memkind`, which provides an interface to allocate memory on the MCDRAM, and can enforce the execution of an application to the NUMA node attached to the MCDRAM.

 In this example, we are going to compare the execution of an application that performs matrix multiplication using DDR4 against MCDRAM in flat mode.

-First, letsconnect to KNL server
+Let us first connect to the KNL server:

 ```
 ssh –X traineeN@phi04.ncc.unesp.br
 ```

-Compile the application
+then compile the application:

 ```
 [phi04]$ cd matrix/linux